Process and Create Solids

 Example: at Home > Project Settings > Job , you specify the default bolt diameter for non moment bolts.
 On the Beam Edit window, you check the box for " Auto " for " NM bolt diameter ," thus causing the Home > Project Settings > Job value to be the minimum bolt diameter that connection design attempts to use in its first attempt to design the " Input connection type ."
 If, on the other hand, you enter a " NM bolt diameter " on the Beam Edit window, connection design first tries to use that size.
 If during Process and Create Solids connection design calculates that the connection will fail if it uses a bolt diameter of the size specified, connection design automatically increases the bolt diameter as needed to make the connection work.

-Tip: For a list of the formulas that connection design uses during Process to design and test a connection, print out a copy of the Design Calculations Cover Sheet .
+Tip: To review the formulas that connection design uses during Process to design and test a connection, generate an Expanded Connection Design Calculations Report.

 page 1 | contents | process > | process | top